How Much Does It Cost to Do Closed Captioning In-House?

 3. Quality Control

 Finally, management and quality control are key factors for an ongoing captioning operation.
 In order for closed captions to be ADA compliant, they need to be as accurate as possible.
 If your captions are inaccurate, all that time and money invested in captioning will come up short.

-Quality comes into play in two ways: up front training of workers on correct captioning standards and review/error checking after a file is complete.
-If only a couple videos need to be captioned, these issues may not be as apparent since someone can provide a bit more care and attention without driving up cost too severely.
-But a continuous workflow absolutely requires these quality considerations.
+Quality comes into play in two ways: training workers on correct captioning standards and reviewing/checking errors after a file is complete.
+If only a couple of videos need to be captioned, these issues may not be as apparent since someone can provide a bit more care and attention without severely driving up costs.
+However, a continuous workflow absolutely requires these quality considerations.

 For a proper review process, it is safe to say that a quality check will take more than the duration of the actual content.
 So let’s say one and a half hours for the one hour of content.
 This will likely be done by another student, but at least at the same $15 per hour rate.